-Figure 3.
+Figure 4.
 Pool destination configuration model

-This model is very effective when you have output devices that you want to group together based on factors such as location, capability, speed, and capacity.
+This model is very effective when you have output devices that you want to group together based on things such as location, capability, speed, and capacity.
 You may also want to group them based on who uses them or who manages the output they generate.
-For example, access to a specific group of printers may be restricted to members of the billing department.
-Moreover, different types of statement jobs might use different sets of job- and document-attribute defaults, such as the form on which they print or the overlay they require.
-The pool model allows these different jobs to be submitted to a single logical destination.
-It then automatically routes each job to the first available printer capable of processing it.
-In this way, the pool model helps with workload balancing.
+For example, all jobs sent to a specific group of printers come from the department that generates monthly statements for your customers.
+The jobs use the same set of job- and document-attribute defaults, including the form on which they print and the overlay they require.
+The printer operators responsible for the printers direct all of the output to a mail room for distribution.
+The pool model is also very beneficial in workload balancing.